quicwg/wg-materials/ietf102/minutes.md

 MT: only attack aware of is attacker can chose CID that ultimately reaches the server (man-on-the-side)

-EKR: requirements obvaite off-path attackers (?)
+EKR: requirements obviate off-path attackers (?)

 MT: we made sure that you had to see the packets in order to attack... off-path isn't going to see that.

 maybe we do nothing

-Igor L: attacker with ability to see hs can target negotation, pretty powerful
+Igor L: attacker with ability to see hs can target negotiation, pretty powerful

 Jana: slightly different flavor of attack... allows a MiTM to direct all traffic to a different server

-might want to discuss seperately if we want to authenticate on CID
+might want to discuss separately if we want to authenticate on CID

 (?): there is an imp concern here... server can force client to always use the same CID